Skip to content

 Are you struggling to get things done and looking for ways to improve your work from home productivity?

-Many lives were thrown into chaos earlier this year when COVID-19 pandemic hit the U.S. with a vengeance.
+Many lives were thrown into chaos when COVID-19 pandemic hit the U.S. with a vengeance.
 Schools closed, restaurants and gyms shut down, and suddenly a lot of people were working from a makeshift home office.

 On top of that, the parents among us were trying to homeschool their children, or at least supervise them during remote learning.
 Summer is almost over and schools are reopening.
 But many states still require employees to work remotely where possible.